google-deepmind/mujoco/doc/XMLreference.rst

 :at:`site1`: :at-val:`string, optional`
    Name of a site belonging to the first body participating in the constraint.
 When specified, :at:`site2` must also be specified.
-The (:at:`site1`, :at:`site2`) specification is a more flexible alternative to the (:at:`body1`, :at:`anchor`) specification, and is different in two ways.
+The (:at:`site1`, :at:`site2`) specification is a more flexible alternative to the body-based specification, and is different in two ways.
 First, the sites are not required to overlap at the default configuration; if they do not overlap then the sites will "snap together" at the beginning of the simulation.
 Second, changing the site positions in ``mjModel.site_pos`` at runtime will correctly change the position of the constraint (i.e. the content of ``mjModel.eq_data`` has no effect when this semantic is used).

 .. _equality-connect-site2: